watem-sedem/watem-sedem/docs/input.rst

 Parcel connectivity cropland
 ****************************

-The parcel connectivity cropland expresses the fraction of sediment trapped at a parcel boundary.
+The parcel connectivity cropland expresses the reduction of the upstream are at a parcel boundary.
 It is an integer value between 0 and 100.
+The reduction on the upstream area is applied when the target pixel is of the land cover 'cropland'.

+      A_{pixel} =  A_{pixel} * (connectivity_{cropland}/100)

 .. _parcelconnforest:

 Parcel connectivity forest
 **************************

-The parcel connectivity forest expresses the fraction of sediment trapped at a boundary of a forest.
+The parcel connectivity cropland expresses the reduction of the upstream are at a boundary of a forest.
 It is an integer value between 0 and 100.
+The reduction on the upstream area is applied when the target pixel is of the land cover 'forest':

+      A_{pixel} =  A_{pixel} * (connectivity_{forest}/100)

+_parceltrapppingcrop

 .. _parceltrapppingcrop: